Antonio Agustín y Albanell

-Antonio Agustín y Albanell (1517–1586), also referred to as Augustinus, was a Spanish Humanist historian, jurist, theologian, scholar, bibliophile, and Roman Catholic archbishop of Tarragona, who pioneered the historical research of the sources of canon law.
+Antonio Agustín y Albanell (1517–1586), also referred to as Augustinus, was a Spanish humanist historian, jurist, theologian, scholar, bibliophile, and Roman Catholic prelate who led three dioceses in his lifetime and also pioneered the historical research of the sources of canon law.

 Life

+Born in Zaragoza, Agustín was six when his father, the Vice-Chancellor of Council of Aragon that served during the reign of Ferdinand II of Aragon, passed away in 1523.
+In 1529, his mother, Doña Aldonza, also died.

-Born in Zaragoza, Agustín studied law and classical literature in Alcalá, Salamanca, Padua and Bologna, notably as a pupil of Andrea Alciati.
+Agustín studied law and classical literature in Alcalá, Salamanca, Padua and Bologna, notably as a pupil of Andrea Alciati.
+He received the Doctor of both laws from Real Colegio Mayor de San Clemente de los Españoles in 1541 and remained there until 1544.

 With his nomination as an auditor of the Sacra Rota Romana in 1544, Agustín started his ecclesiastical career, which saw him become a papal nuncio in 1554/55.

 In 1557, he was named Bishop of Alife, and ordained as a priest on 18 December.
-On 21 Dec 1557, he was consecrated bishop by Giovanni Giacomo Barba - Bishop of Terni, with Cesare Cibo - Archbishop of Turin, and Ferdinando Pandolfini - Bishop of Troia, serving as co-consecrators.
+On 21 Dec 1557, he was consecrated bishop by Giovanni Giacomo Barba – Bishop of Terni, with the Archbishop of Turin and Bishop of Troia serving as co-consecrators (Cesare Cibo and Ferdinando Pandolfini, respectively).
 He was then named Bishop of Lleida in 1561.
-After participating in the Council of Trent in 1561–63, he was named Archbishop of Tarragona in 1577.
+After participating in the Council of Trent in 1561–63, he was elected Archbishop of Tarragona and confirmed by Gregory XIII on 30 October 1576.
+He took possession of this metropolitan see on 10 March 1577.

+He died on 31 May 1586 and was buried in a chapel that he himself had commissioned in Tarragona Cathedral.